-Beyond the planned maintenance capitalisation there is net investment of £0.2m on adaptations and £1.5m spend on other fixed assets built into the balance sheet.
-Projected repayment of £2.2m of loans during the year.

-Cash flow is negative with projected decrease in cash of £3.6m bringing cash at bank down to £17.6m.
-Cash balances will continue to decline over the immediate future till we run through the short-term programme.
+Beyond the planned maintenance capitalisation there is net investment of ± 0.3 m on other fixed assets built into the balance sheet.
+Projected repayment of ± 2.2 m of loans during the year.
+Cash flow is negative with projected decrease in cash of ± 1.1 m bringing cash at bank down to £16.0m.
 The Association is meeting its commitments and remains in a healthy financial position.

-5. Recommendation

-Members are asked to:

-- a) Approve the revised budget for 2023/24. - b) Receive quarterly reports on performance. - c) Delegate DCEO / C.E.O (and Executive Team) with day-to-day responsibility for implementing and managing overheads and overall budget reporting any material changes as necessary. - d) Executive team to continue to review expenditure for savings and to report back to Board on such.
+5. Recommendation Members are asked to: a) Approve the revised budget for 2024/25. b) Receive quarterly reports on performance. c) Delegate DCEO / C.E.O (and Senior Management Team) with day-to-day responsibility for implementing and managing overheads and overall budget reporting any material changes as necessary. d) Senior Management Team to continue to review expenditure for savings and to report back to Board on such.